unifio/packer-provisioner-fabric/README.md

 ### ssh_authorized_key_file (optional)

 (string) - The SSH public key of the Fabric ssh_user.
 The default behavior is to generate and use a onetime key.
 If this key is generated, the corresponding private key is passed to `fab` with the `-i` option.

+### sftp_command (optional)

+(string) - The command to run on the machine being provisioned by Packer to handle the SFTP protocol that Fabric will use to transfer files.
+The command should read and write on stdin and stdout, respectively.
+Defaults to `/usr/lib/sftp-server -e`.